Arize-ai/client_python/src/arize/_generated/api_client/docs/AnnotationQueuesApi.md

 - The record's data as flat key-value pairs
 - Any annotations that have been added to the record
 - The users assigned to annotate the record and their completion status
+- The record's granularity, applicable when the source type is spans

 **Pagination**:
 - Response includes `pagination` with `has_more` and `next_cursor`.